submindraikou/ePortfolio/Projects.md

 ## Watch Grass Grow
 #### Another bored project a few years after Chicken Splat that somehow features even less gameplay and more advanced code.
 #### Running this "game" requires Node.js.
 From what I remember, after going into the download directory with the cd command, you only need to run the command "node index.js" to start the local server.
-If this doesn't work you can try "npm install"
+If this doesn't work you can try "npm install" to install needed packages (although I don't think I have any dependancies for this).

 [GitHub Source](https://github.com/submindraikou/watch-grass-grow)